enasequence/pipelite/README.md

             // Execute STAGE1 stage that does not depend on any other stage.
             // Different executeXXX methods exist for different types of stage dependencies.
             .execute("STAGE1")
-            // Execute STAGE1 using SimpleLsfExecutor with the provided stage execution parameters.
+            // Execute STAGE1 using SimpleSlurmExecutor with the provided stage execution parameters.
             // Different withXXX methods exist for different execution backends.
             .withSimpleSlurmExecutor(STAGE_CMD1, STAGE_PARAMS)
             // Execute STAGE2 stage that does not depend on any other stage.
             // Different executeXXX methods exist for different types of stage dependencies.
             .execute("STAGE2")
-            // Execute STAGE2 using SimpleLsfExecutor with the provided stage execution parameters.
+            // Execute STAGE2 using SimpleSlurmExecutor with the provided stage execution parameters.
             // Different withXXX methods exist for different execution backends.
             .withSimpleSlurmExecutor(STAGE_CMD2, STAGE_PARAMS);
   }